rafaelscariot/security-master/README.md

 - **smart_camera_server**: contain a server to process video streaming from surveillance cameras and trigger alerts to users.

-- **application**: contain the WebApp for viewing and recording information regarding the progress of property security.
+- **webapp**: contain the WebApp for viewing and recording information regarding the progress of property security.

 The system features can be seen in the use case diagram below: